The pharmaceutical industry employs hundreds of thousands in the U.S. alone. Yet it's also no stranger to layoffs.

 Clinical failures can shelve a once-promising candidate and leave scientists without jobs.
 Marketed products may become less profitable and therefore warrant fewer sales representatives for promotion.
 Recently, pharmas have been keen on consolidating their businesses around core therapeutic areas to improve productivity and focus R&D investment.

 With so much consolidation happening, BioPharma Dive decided to track the industry's biggest layoffs.
-We identified about 30 since the start of 2018, amounting to thousands of jobs lost.
+We identified around 35 since the start of 2018, amounting to thousands of jobs lost.
 While the industry is also creating new roles, more layoffs are on the way as large employers like Bayer, Pfizer and Teva continue to trim their workforces.

 Above, we've created a map to help visualize where these job cuts are happening.
 Many were in historic hubs for drugmaking such as the northeastern U.S. and western Europe.
 To be included in the map, the cuts had to affect at least 10% of a company's overall workforce or impact more than 100 employees.